 What to do if your EWS1 form is rejected

-In January 2025 we were alerted to issues around lenders rejecting EWS1 forms completed by one contractor, Tri Fire, due to the actions of one of their employees.
+In January 2025 we were alerted to issues around lenders rejecting EWS1 forms completed by Fire Safety Consultants, Tri Fire, due to the actions of their company director, Adam Kiziak.

 If you have any questions please contact your local officer.